-So far, the Asylum Office has rendered several decisions in which medical and/or psychological reports were used with an aim to assess the vulnerability of the applicant but also the credibility of his or her statement.
+The Asylum Office has continued to render decisions in which medical and/or psychological reports were used with an aim to assess the vulnerability of the applicant but also the credibility of his or her statement.
 On the other hand, there were several cases in which Asylum Office, but also the second and the third instance authorities had failed to take into consideration medical or psychological state of the applicant.

 The first time the Asylum Office took into consideration a medical report was in December 2016 in the case of an Iraqi applicant who was granted subsidiary protection.
 The report that was examined was issued by the psychiatrist at one of the Belgrade clinics.
 However, it was the legal representative who provided the Asylum Office with the report.

 The second time the Asylum Office directly took into consideration the state of health of the applicants was in December 2017, when one Nigerian and one Bangladesh national were granted subsidiary protection due to paraplegia and quadriplegia respectively.
 In both of the said decisions the Asylum Office took into consideration ECtHR principles established in D. v.
 United Kingdom which were invoked by their legal representative.
 The medical state of the applicant played an important role in the case of Libyan family A.

 Also, in December 2018, the Asylum Office explicitly cited Article 17 of the Asylum Act and took in consideration that unaccompanied girl from Nigeria was recognized as a victim of human trafficking.
 The same was done in the decision 26-1719/18 from 11 December 2019, when an asylum seeker from Iraq was granted subsidiary protection.
 In 2019, a psychological report was taken in consideration in several more decisions, as well as the BID, while the report of the psychiatrist was taken in consideration in the case of Uyghur applicant from China who is a torture victim.